Limych/ha-narodmon/README.md

 1. Download file `narodmon.zip` from the [latest release section][releases-latest] in this repository.
 1. Extract _all_ files from this archive you downloaded in the directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint"
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon"

 <p align="center">* * *</p>
 I put a lot of work into making this repo and component available and updated to inspire and help others!
 I will be glad to receive thanks from you — it will give me new strength and add enthusiasm: